 - Insightful: we are committed to understanding the needs of our team, our clients, and our clients’ businesses by being attentive, caring, and others-focused.

 - Innovative: we are committed to learning and exploring; this allows us to be on the cutting-edge of technology, marketing trends, and intelligent decision making.

 - Passion: we are committed to being engaged, excitable, and enthusiastic for life and work.
 We love what we do, and we desire to improve the lives of our team and our clients through our work and attitudes.

 As you plan to create your core values, be sure to carefully evaluate who should be at the table.
 Making these decisions 100% at the owner-level could cripple your results.
 When you’re selecting your team, be sure to keep it small but also well-rounded.
 Once you’ve created a team, setup a planning session off-campus and rid yourself of all distractions.
 You’ll want to select one person to serve as a moderator and walk the team through a brainstorming session focused on the DNA of your company.

 After you’ve compiled your list of core values, edit them down several times so they contain tight, succinct statements.
 At this point, you’ll want to establish a strategy to begin sharing your core values both internally and externally.

-And finally, be ready to act on them when tested.
+Finally, be ready to act on them when tested.
 The next time you face a difficult decision, how will your core values guide that decision?
-Acting in accordance with your core values may be difficult in the short term, but overtime, if your core values are authentic, it’ll drive business growth.
+Acting in accordance with your core values may be difficult in the short term, but over time, if your core values are authentic, it’ll drive business growth.

 If we can help in any way, just shoot us an email at email@example.com!